 4) John Henry Days (2001), Colson Whitehead

-I first heard about this book when it was published on Vin Scelsa’s radio program, Idiot’s Delight, probably close to its publication in 2001.
+I first heard about this book back when it was published in 2001, via Vin Scelsa’s radio program, Idiot’s Delight.
 It’s quite likely that he read an excerpt, as he did in those days.
 I jotted the title down, but, if the sticker on my hardcover copy is to believed, I didn’t actually buy it until after February 13, 2007.
 The sticker is from The Strand, which is funny, because there is a scene set in The Strand and it features people selling their review copies for cash.
 I did not know I was playing my part in some art-reflecting-life all those years ago.

 I’ll share something else.
 At some point between Vin’s reading and my purchase, I have a distinct memory of going to the now-closed Barnes and Noble near Astor Place to buy this book.
 I couldn’t find it under “W” in fiction, so I asked someone who worked there.
 He said “ah, yes, I think we may have that, let’s check in African-American fiction.”
 Despite having heard about it on the radio, I did not know that the author was Black.
 Either Scelsa never mentioned it, or I didn’t hear it.
 I guess most people looking for that book would have known, at some point between 2001 and 2007, to look in that section.
 It wasn’t in stock, anyway.